 Income tax credits are the principal governmental subsidy available for privately owned and funded historic preservation activities.
-The federal government offers a Rehabilitation Investment Tax Credit (RITC) equaling 20% of rehabilitation costs for qualified work at income-producing properties that are certified historic buildings.
+The federal government offers a Rehabilitation Investment Tax Credit (RITC) equaling 20 percent of rehabilitation costs for qualified work at income-producing properties that are certified historic buildings.
 Eligible properties include commercial buildings, factories or even old houses, but they must be income-producing, such as rental properties.
-Owner-occupied private residences are eligible for the Indiana Residential Historic Rehabilitation Credit (RHRC).
-These programs may be proportionally co-mingled when both commercial occupancy and personal residence are located in the same building.

 For participation in the federal RITC program, a building must have been determined to be eligible for listing in the National Register of Historic Places.
 The building may be individually significant or a contributing resource within a historic district.
-Indiana State program for owner-occupied private residences, Residential Historic Rehabilitation Credit (RHRC), requires that a building be listed in the Indiana Register of Historic Sites and Structures.
-Buildings listed in the National Register are automatically listed in the State Register.
 If the federal RITC is claimed, the building must be listed in the National Register within 30 months after claiming of the credit.
 Information on the National Register of Historic Places.

 In order to qualify for the RITC, all work must meet the Secretary of the Interior's Standards for the Treatment of Historic Properties.
 This distinguishes bona-fide historic preservation activities from more general remodeling projects.
 Although a project may include additions and site work, only costs related to the rehabilitation of the historic building(s) may be used in calculating the tax credits.
 The federal RITC requires that the rehabilitation costs equal or exceed the value of the building (excluding the land) before rehabilitation work (known as the adjusted basis rule).
 Single-phased projects must meet these requirements in a 24-month period.
 Projects filed for multi-phased development may stretch the qualifying period up to 60 months.